Happy Earth Day!

 47. Stay at certified green hotels and buildings

-LEED-certified hotels and lodgings are more energy and resource efficient, and have a lower impact on our environment.
+Green hotels and lodgings are more energy and resource efficient, and have a lower impact on our environment.
+An easy way to distinguish greener hotels is to look for green building certifications including LEED certification, Energy Star, and WELL Certification.
 Large hospitality groups such as the Marriott, conveniently share their LEED-certified hotels on its website.
-For smaller hotels, airbnb, and other lodgings, check their individual website or call to ask whether the building is LEED-certified or is a Energy Star building.
+For smaller hotels, airbnb, and other lodgings, check their individual website or call to ask about the lodging’s green and eco-friendly initiatives.

 48. Help your hotel reduce energy and resources